DeplanckeLab/TF-seq/README.md

 ## Raw sequencing data
 All .fastq files were deposited on ArrayExpress under the accession number [E-MTAB-13010](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-13010).
-It comprises nine 10x libraries (exp5-13), each of them containing different overexpressed TFs.
-Information about which TF is associated with which library can be found in the [metadata files](metadata/).<br/>
+It comprises ten 10X libraries (experiments 5-14), each of them containing different overexpressed TFs.
+Information about which TF is associated with which library can be found in the [metadata files](metadata/).
+See the README file in [metadata/](metadata) for more information.<br/>
 Of note, the "mCherry-BCXX" barcodes were used internally to design the cell lineage studies (adipocyte, myocytes, and chondrocytes differentiation).
 This information can be found in the [C3H10_10X_Metadata.xlsx](metadata/C3H10_10X_Metadata.xlsx) file.

 **⏭ Preprocessing of raw data to a usuable Seurat object can be found in [code/01_Preprocessing_and_integration](code/01_Preprocessing_and_integration/).**